Find Out What Lisa Vanderpump Gifted Jax Taylor And Brittany Cartwright For Their Wedding

 “Thank you [Lisa Vanderpump] and [Ken Todd] for our wedding gift,” the Vanderpump Rules cast member wrote in the caption of his photo, which featured Tiffany & Co.’s Color Block Coffee and Tea set.

-In Taylor’s photo, four tea cups and matching saucers were seen, which retail for $80 each, as was the teapot, which costs $210, and the creamer pitcher, which costs $60.
+In Taylor’s photo, four teacups and matching saucers were seen, which retail for $80 each, as was the teapot, which costs $210, and the creamer pitcher, which costs $60.

 As fans may recall, Vanderpump was expected to skip Taylor and Cartwright’s June nuptials in Kentucky due to the passing of her mother, Jean Vanderpump, who died in England just days before the ceremony was set to take place.
 However, after the funeral for Jean was delayed, Vanderpump and Todd opted to travel east to attend the wedding with the help of Lala Kent’s fiancé, movie producer Randall Emmett, who gave the two of them a ride to the star-studded event on his private jet.